rspeer/solvertools/README.md

 ## Prerequisites

-You need these packages installed system-wide:

-- Python >= 3.3
-  - python-virtualenv
-- Julia >= 0.2
-- Standard GNU tools

-Use your operating system's package manager to get them.

-Then run "make".
+You need Python 3.3+, Make, and GNU tools such as 'grep' and 'sort'.

+In a Python 3.3+ environment, run:

+    python setup.py develop

+To get the wordlists, run:

+    make